Stephen II of Hungary: Last years (1127–1131)

 For many years, Stephen believed that his cousin, Béla, had died after being blinded on the orders of Stephen's father.
 Having learnt, around 1129, that Béla was alive, the king "rejoiced with great joy", according to the Illuminated Chronicle.
 He even granted Béla the town of Tolna and arranged Béla's marriage with Helena of Rascia.

 The Illuminated Chronicle recounts that Stephen showed blatant favoritism towards the "Comans", identified as Pechenegs or Cumans by historians, who had arrived in Hungary in the 1120s.
-In his last years, he even tolerated the crimes they committed against his subjects, a policy which eventually lead to a revolt.
+In his last years, he even tolerated the crimes they committed against his subjects, a policy which eventually led to a revolt.
 Before his death, Stephen "laid aside his royal state and took the habit of a monk".
 He died of dysentery in the spring of 1131.
 No source recorded the exact date of his death, but most of his biographies state that he died on 1 March.
 He was buried in the Várad Cathedral (Oradea, Romania).